Sarinha2204/eld/ex/headcount.md

 LEFT JOIN (headcount_temp_1)

-The code provided is a snippet of a script that appears to be loading data from a table named "Distinct Funcionário" and performing some transformations on the data.
-Here is a breakdown of the code:
 LOAD Distinct
 	Funcionário																											 as chapa
     ,IF(TRIM("Endereço Internet Mail")= '', 'Nenhum Registro Encontrado', "Endereço Internet Mail") 				     as email